-If the power elites didn’t need the consent of the public to rule, they wouldn’t have to lie constantly about their reasons for war.
-What if its 1984 and you don't know it because you haven't recognized who big brother is yet. this blog was begun to save sending emails of potential interest and post it all in one place like a buffet.
+If the power elites didn’t need the consent of the public to rule, they wouldn’t have to lie constantly about their reasons for their wars on everyone. its 1984 but you don't know it because you haven't recognized who big brother is yet. this blog was begun to save sending emails of potential interest and post it all in one place like a buffet.

 Monday, July 30, 2018